What Is a Quiet Time?

 So, what is a quiet time?

-It is a time when we turn off all of the distractions around us, and in our own heads and hearts, so we can hear the voice of God speak to us through His Word and prayer.
+It is a time when we turn off all of the distractions around us and in our heads and hearts so we can hear the voice of God speak to us through His Word and prayer.

-Next time we will look at the tools you need for an effective quiet time.
+Next time, we will look at the tools you need to have an effective quiet time.

 More Quiet Time Resources: